 It’s easy (and normal) to be plagued with questions about why any shocking or traumatic experience has happened to you, and pregnancy loss is no exception.
 Particularly for a mother whose body is carrying the child, it’s easy to feel that something you’ve done has meant you haven’t provided properly for that pregnancy to grow.

-But as we mentioned at the very beginning of this guide, not only is pregnancy loss common, it’s often due to completely random development issues, and while there are some factors about the mother’s health that can contribute, they are much less likely to cause miscarriage.
+But as we mentioned at the very beginning of this article, not only is pregnancy loss common, it’s often due to completely random development issues, and while there are some factors about the mother’s health that can contribute, they are much less likely to cause miscarriage.

 Healing is healthy, it’s natural, and it will allow you to move back into the swing of things, rebuild connections with friends, family, and your partner, and eventually, if you want to, continue to plan for a family.

-Speaking with your doctor after a loss and covering all of the information of what happened is a good option to help ease the questioning in your mind about why something like this has happened.
+Speaking with your doctor after a loss and covering all of the information about what happened is a good option to help ease the questioning in your mind about why something like this has happened.

-One study out of Imperial College in London, surveyed 113 women after early pregnancy loss, monitoring their mental conditions at one, three, and nine month after the event .
-In this study, 38% of women reported symptoms of PTSD three months after their loss.
+One study out of Imperial College in London surveyed 113 women after early pregnancy loss, monitoring their mental conditions at 1, 3, and 9 months after the event .
+In this study, 38% of women reported symptoms of post-traumatic stress disorder (PTSD) 3 months after their loss.

-The Mayo Clinic defines post-traumatic stress disorder (PTSD) as a mental health condition triggered by experiencing or witnessing a terrifying event .
+The Mayo Clinic defines PTSD as a mental health condition triggered by experiencing or witnessing a terrifying event .
 Symptoms can include flashbacks, nightmares, severe anxiety, and uncontrollable thoughts about the event.

 Sharing your experience

 Talking about your experience openly can help ease the pain, because not only will you be releasing some of the burdens of holding your feelings in, but you’ll likely find that many women around you can relate or have had similar experiences.
 This can make you feel less alone and in turn, make them feel less alone too.